MReza07/Customer-Churn-Analysis/README.md

-# Customer-Churn-Analysis
+📊 Customer Churn Analysis – Power BI Dashboard

-“This Sales Data Analysis project delivers clear insights into revenue trends, customer behavior, and product performance using Power BI.
-The dashboard highlights key KPIs to support data-driven business decisions.”
+This project provides a comprehensive analysis of customer churn to help businesses identify churn drivers, understand customer behavior, and build better retention strategies.
+The dashboard visualizes key KPIs, customer demographics, subscription patterns, service usage, and churn factors in an interactive and actionable format.